workpieces/etcdwp/README.md

 1. **Flexible operation of KV key value**

     Supports operations such as adding, deleting, modifying, and checking the KV key value of etcd.
+    Supports import key-values in batches, export key-values in batches.

 2. **Cluster member management**